America's Health Rankings, United Health Foundation Logo

 • The National School Lunch Program (NSLP) provides free or low-cost meals to students at school.

-• Child First is a comprehensive program that provides financial, housing and food assistance and early childhood interventions for low-income families.
+• Child First is a comprehensive program that provides financial, housing and food assistance to low-income families, as well as services to help families learn social-emotional and healthy relationship skills and build more supportive environments for children to grow and learn.

 • Medicaid provides health care to low-income adults, pregnant women and children.